PeterWaher/IoTGateway/Waher.IoTGateway.Resources/Root/Script.md

 The `Waher.Script.Xml` library extends the script engine to understand XML embedded in the script.
 Attribute values are always considered to be script.
 You can provide constant strings, as usual, but also provide script to dynamically populate your XML document with contents and calculations based on current variable values.
-In element text values, you can also embed script between the special `<[` and `]>` operators, or the corresponding `<(` and `)>` operators.
+In element values, you can also embed script between the special `<[` and `]>` operators, or the corresponding `<(` and `)>` operators.
 Element names and attribute names are always interpreted literally.
 If you need to create dynamic XML, you can build a string, and use the `Xml()` function to convert it to an XML document.

 #### XML Document